We’re doing all we can to prevent rail suicides and support those affected by them.

 Small Talk Saves Lives encourages passengers to notice what may be warning signs, such as someone standing alone and isolated, looking distant or withdrawn, staying on the platform a long time without boarding a train or displaying something out of the ordinary in their behaviour or appearance.
 There is no single sign or combination of behaviours that mean someone is suicidal but, if something doesn’t feel right, the message is to act.

-The campaign is based on research by Middlesex University and developed in consultation with people who have been personally affected by suicide, including where a loved one has taken their life on the railways.
-Before the launch across digital and traditional media, as well as with posters in traditional railway settings, the campaign’s potential effectiveness was tested with commuters, the general public and people with lived experience.
+The campaign is based on research by Middlesex University and developed in consultation with people who have been personally affected by suicide.
+Before the launch across digital and traditional media, as well as with posters in railway settings, the campaign’s potential effectiveness was tested with commuters, the public and people with lived experience.

 The initiative also has the backing of the leading suicide prevention expert, Professor Rory O’Connor from the University of Glasgow.

 At its most basic the campaign is built on the premise that suicide is preventable and personal interaction with someone struggling to cope can go a long way in helping to save their life.